-Research relating Very Low 5th Minute APGAR Score and Preterm to Mortality mortality rate when compared to the those who were born after $28^{th}$ week of gestation.
+Research relating Very Low 5th Minute APGAR Score and Preterm to Mortality

-Lee, Subeh and Gould, (2010) found that neonates who had very low $5^{th}$ minute APGAR score (0 to 3) and were born at the $24^{th}$ to the $28^{th}$ week of gestation had increased
+Lee, Subeh and Gould, (2010) found that neonates who had very low 5th minute APGAR score (0 to 3) and were born at the 24th to the 28th week of gestation had increased mortality rate when compared to the those who were born after 28th week of gestation.

-Research relating Very Low 1st Minute APGAR Score, Preterm and Very Low Birth Weight to Mortality
+Preterm and Very Low Birth Weight to Mortality

-Genzel-Boroviczeny, Hempelman, Zoppelliand Martinez (2010) found that despite frequent intubations, preterm children who were born within 23 to 26 weeks of gestation with very low birth weight (500g) and very low APGAR score (0 to 1) at the 1st minute of birth had higher mortality rate especially males than those with an APGAR score above 1 at the 1st minute of birth.
+Genzel-Boroviczeny, Hempelman, Zoppelliand Martinez (2010) found that despite frequent intubations, preterm children who were born within 23 to 26 weeks of gestation with very low birth weight (500g) and very low APGAR score (0 to 1) at the 1st minute of birth exhibited higher mortality rate especially males than those with an APGAR score above 1 at the 1st minute of birth.